“It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

 Straw Man Argument: Dopamine occurs naturally.
 How can you be against something that’s natural?

 Charles Lyell: I’m not anti-dopamine.
 Dopamine is like salt.
 A little fosters survival.
 Too much threatens survival.
 What I am against is dishonesty and dopamine is responsible for all dishonesty.
-People lie for one reason — to protect and trigger dopamine flow.
+People tend to lie for one reason — to protect and trigger dopamine flow.

 SMA: You can’t stop people from being addicted to what you call dopamine triggers, such as drugs, food, sex, or any of the other deficiency needs identified by Abraham Maslow.